 I’m not sure why parallel compilation is off by default, but clearly the first step should be to turn it on.
 Be sure to select All Configurations and All Platforms before making this change, shown in the screenshot below:

 If we build the debug configuration now we will get an error because Enable Minimal Rebuild is on by default and it is incompatible with multi-processor compilation.
+We need to turn it off.
 Again, be sure to select All Configurations and All Platforms before making this change.

 The other reason to disable minimal rebuild is because it is not (IMHO) implemented correctly.
 If you use ccache on Linux then when the cache detects that compilation can be skipped it still emits the same warnings.
 The VC++ minimal rebuild does not do this, which makes eradicating warnings more difficult.